django-helpdesk/django-helpdesk/docs/configuration.rst

        0 * * * * /path/to/helpdesksite/manage.py escalate_tickets

-   This will run the escalation process hourly, using the 'Escalation Hours' setting for each queue to determine which tickets to escalate.
+   This will run the escalation process hourly, using the 'Escalation Days' setting for each queue to determine which tickets to escalate.

 5. If you wish to exclude some days (eg, weekends) from escalation calculations, enter the dates manually via the Admin, or setup a cronjob to run a management command on a regular basis::